thermal paper

 Tips to Properly Store Thermal Paper

-Thermal paper storage: you should store thermal paper in a cool, dry place, preferably a file cabinet.
+Thermal paper storage: You should store thermal paper in a cool, dry place, preferably a file cabinet.
 The humidity in the storage area should be less than 65%, while temperatures should be less than 77°F (25°C) during the first three years of manufacturing.

-Image shelf life: under normal circumstances, the image shelf life of regular thermal paper should be at least 7-10 years, extending to 20 years for thermal paper with long image life.
+Image shelf life: Under normal circumstances, the image shelf life of regular thermal paper should be at least 7-10 years, extending to 20 years for thermal paper with long image life.
 That is assuming you store the paper in optimal conditions.
 That is, away from direct light sources, humid conditions, and kept in cool storage.

 10 Tips for Storing Thermal Paper